-- •15 Percent Electric Discount for Winter Heating2

-- New!
-Heat Pump Rebates
+- > \$3,000 for New Construction

+- > \$3,000 for Electric Resistance Conversions

 - > \$1,800 to \$2,400 for Oil Heat Conversions

 - > \$750 for Hot Water

 - > \$750 for Pool Heaters

-- •\$8,000 Rebate for Geothermal Systems3
+- \$8,000 Rebate for Geothermal Systems

-- 15 cents per kilowatt hour

-- 23 cents per kilowatt hour
+5 cents per kilowatt hour.

-- 3 Average rebate, varies with size, equipment efficiency and current heating fuel
+- 3 cents per kilowatt hour. - Average rebate, varies with size, equipment efficiency and current heating fuel.
+This applies to both heat pumps and geothermal.

 The chart to the left highlights PSEG Long Island's electrification programs including our aggressive plans to encourage beneficial electrification of transportation and heating.
-Reducing the carbon intensity in these sectors is key to realizing the State's climate goals.
+Reducing the carbon intensity in these sectors is key to realizing the state's climate goals.

 In particular, PSEG Long Island will target greater contractor and consumer awareness of air-source heat pumps in 2020, including new rebate programs unveiled in November 2019.
-PSEG Long Island's new air source heat pump programs are part of a goal to reach 30,000 heat pump installations on Long Island by 2025.
+PSEG Long Island's new air-source heat pump programs are part of a goal to reach 30,000 heat pump installations on Long Island by 2025.